Ancient Greek mercenaries: 2nd millennium BC

-7th century BC
+8th and 7th century BC

+Ancient literary sources reveal that during the 8th and 7th centuries BC, Greek mercenaries were hired by several eastern kingdoms, including Assyria, Syria, Cilicia, and Palestine.

 In either 669 or 668 BC, the first Battle of Hysiae was fought between the armies of Argos and Sparta.
 As Hysiae is in Argolis, it is assumed that the Spartans had invaded.
 The Argives won the battle and so repulsed the invasion.
 Argos, then ruled by Pheidon II, thus confirmed its continuing dominance in the Peloponnese, unbroken since the Dorian invasion and it is thought that this was the peak of Argive power.
 The battle marked a turning point in both Greek and military history as it caused the Spartans to adopt the phalanx of hoplites as their key strategy in place of the loose spear-throwing formations prevalent until then.
 The phalanx was to revolutionise warfare.

 It is in the 7th century that mercenaries are mentioned in the lyric poetry works of Alcaeus and Archilochus.

 Argos went into decline after the death of Pheidon c.655 but tyrannies became common throughout the Greek world, starting with Cypselus of Corinth from c.655 to c.625.
 He was succeeded by his son Periander to c.585.
 He was contemporary with Thrasybulus, tyrant of Miletus from c.615 to c.590.
 These three turned Corinth and Miletus into major trading centres and there was an alliance between the two.
 The tyrants hired mercenaries to form their personal bodyguards and to accompany their merchant vessels on trading missions to protect them from pirates.
 Thrasybulus had the additional problem of annual attacks being mounted by the Lydians but he strengthened the Milesian defence system and was able to withstand the attacks from Lydia.
 He eventually concluded a peace treaty with Alyattes.

+Ostraca discovered at the Judean fortress of Tel Arad, dated to around 640 BC, contain Hebrew inscriptions that suggest a Greek presence in the Near East.
+These messages, addressed to a man named Eliashib, instruct the delivery of wine, bread, and oil to the "Kittim", referring to Greek mercenaries in the service of Judah.

+Greek mercenaries were also serving the king of Tyre.

+In the first half of the first millennium BC, Egypt was under the control of foreign powers, including Assyria, Libya, and the Kushite Kingdom.
+Psammetichus I, an Egyptian prince, aimed to restore native rule and turned to Ionian and Carian mercenaries for support.
+After successfully regaining independence, he established the 26th Dynasty and rewarded the mercenaries with positions in his army and also granted them land at Naucratis to found a new settlement.